1. Skip to content

 "There are many risks and there are a lot of opportunities, but it will not be an automatic success, it is going to be a lot of work", he stressed, adding that the country had finally entered an age of competitive, multiparty democracy.

-Some had hoped that with such little support, Ramaphosa would have handed the reins over to someone else to revitalize the ANC — a party, which for years has been run by the same group of senior politicians at its top-tier levels, who nearly each seem to have been involved in some corruption scandal or another.
+Some had hoped that with such little support, Ramaphosa would have handed the reins over to someone else to revitalize the ANC — a party which for years has been run by the same group of senior politicians at its top-tier levels, who nearly each seem to have been involved in some corruption scandal.

 Lack of a comprehensive policy plan

-Swana noted that against the backdrop of years of stagnation under the ANC, the GNU and al the parties that are involved in it are seen as actively trying to affect change, while stressing that this alone is not an achievement in and of itself, and that presenting it as such would be unfair.
+Swana noted that against the backdrop of years of stagnation under the ANC, the GNU and all the parties that are involved in it are seen as actively trying to affect change while stressing that this alone is not an achievement in and of itself and that presenting it as such would be unfair.

 "There is a bit of optimism, but we need a plan that belongs to the nation.
 A clique is running the country at the moment, determined by big business," he said.

-Swana supported his point by stressing that in the first 100 days, no one in the new government had made any comments about the most pressing issues in the country: sufficient energy supply, infrastructure failures, the fight against rampant crime and corruption, not to mention unemployment.
+Swana stressed that in the first 100 days, no one in the new government had made any comments about the most pressing issues in the country: sufficient energy supply, infrastructure failures, the fight against rampant crime and corruption, not to mention unemployment.

 This, he says, makes it difficult to measure the performance of the GNU, while acknowledging that such big challenges cannot simply be solved in just 100 days.

-According to some indices, South Africa remains the most unequal society in the worldImage: McPHOTO/blickwinkel/picture alliance
+South Africa remains one of the most unequal societies in the worldImage: McPHOTO/blickwinkel/picture alliance

 ANC and DA: a marriage of inconvenience

-The main oppononent is the DA, arguing that the NHI will be bad for business.
+The main opponent, the DA, argues that the NHI will be bad for business.

 Further clashes between the DA and the ANC include differences in opinion on the Primary Education Bill, which even resulted in the removal of a local DA mayor in Tshwane (Pretoria).

-Through all these disagreements, however, the ANC appears to suffer the most, unable to find a cohesive voice within itself nor within the context of the GNU.
+Through all these disagreements, however, the ANC appears to suffer the most, unable to find a cohesive voice within itself or within the context of the GNU.

 Some measurable progress

-According to Swana, there are at least some areas where measureable progress has occured in recent months, including logistics, transportation of goods, public transportation with new trains and improvements at the country's main ports.
+According to Swana, there are at least some areas where measurable progress has occurred in recent months, including logistics, transportation of goods, public transportation with new trains, and improvements at the country's main ports.

 But DW correspondent Thuso Khumalo in Johannesburg agrees that the new government needs to be even more visible to people on the ground if it wants to gain their trust and support.